jsheridanwells/Scoring-NSS-Cohort-21-Front-End_Capstone/README.md

 	`$ touch fb-creds.js`

-3. In the `fb-creds.js` file, copy the following code, and modifying the values to your own Firebase config settings:
+3. In the `fb-creds.js` file, copy the following code, modifying the values to your own Firebase config settings:

 ```javascript
 'use strict';